 The structure of the Company's share capital, including the rights and obligations attaching to the shares, is given in Note 14 to the financial statements.
-At 31 March 2023, the Company had 3,347,364 A shares and 12,947,993 B shares (2022 - 16,295,357 ordinary shares) in issue and, with the exception of 763 B shares (2022 - 763 ordinary shares) beneficially owned by Mr D Davis, all shares were controlled by or held in trusts on behalf of members of the Freshwater family.
-On 19 June 2023 the Company completed a scheme of reconstruction following which the Company is wholly owned by Daejan Group Holdings Limited.
-Further details are provided in Note 25 on page 86.
+At 31 March 2024, the Company had 3,347,364 A shares and 12,947,993 B shares in issue and, with the exception of 763 B shares, all shares were controlled by or held in trusts on behalf of members of the Freshwater family.